RubensZimbres/GAN-Project-2018/README.md

 --disc_hidden: # hidden nodes in discriminator: default=80
 --your_login: your login in your OS: default:rubens

-To visualize training in Tensorboard:
+Select your OS in the interface

-tensorboard --logdir=/home/your_login/anaconda3/envs/plot_1
+To automatically visualize training in Tensorboard, answer 'y' to question after training

 <img src=https://github.com/RubensZimbres/GAN-Project-2018/blob/master/output_GAN.png>